 These are the administrators behind your insurance – they take on the risk of your pet having an future accident or illness, upfront.
 This is the behind-the-scenes work necessary for all insurance, as they set your premiums, add any special exclusions or endorsements (if necessary based on your individual pet history and wellness), and determine fullness of cover.
 We work with them daily, representing you, importantly, in processing your claims and refunds.

 We represent your needs to the underwriter, and vice versa, helping with assessing your pet history, making recommendations and assisting each step of the way using our unique vet expertise.
 Our relationships with most vet practices in South Africa helps greatly as we are able to communicate and work directly with your vet when necessary on your behalf, ensuring pets come first.

-We are still here to provide you with the essential peace-of-mind that your pet medical needs are taken care of.
-Our HQ team continues to work for all our members, remotely from home, in compliance with SA’s lockdown laws.
-Pets can still join as they normally do, and pets can be added to existing family member cover, in the same way.
-We have no way to take phone calls right now, but we are still able to process your claims, and answer your curious questions on email.
-We’re sure you understand, things might be a little slower also, as we navigate these challenging times, so please bear with us.
+We are still here to provide you with essential peace-of-mind.
+Our HQ team continues to work hard for all our members, remotely but safely from home, or from the office when possible, in compliance with SA’s Covid-19 regulations.
+Pets can still join the family online, and other pets can be added to existing family member cover online.
+At times, we may not be able to take phone calls, but we can call you back if you send us an email or message.
+We will still process your claims, and answer your curious questions.
+We’re sure you understand that things might be a little slower though, as we navigate these challenging times, so please bear with us.

 No, your vet does not need to sign your claim form.